Are you looking for just the right red flowering tree for your landscape for a pop of color?

 The red flowers of the pomegranate tree may remind you of tissue paper flowers you made as a child in your elementary school class for Mother’s Day.
 And those beautiful red flowers yield the heart-healthy pomegranate fruit.

 Many garden experts refer to the pomegranate as a “wannabe tree.”
 It eventually grows 10 to 12 feet tall and about as wide.
-It can stand temperatures down to 10 degrees Fahrenheit, but in colder climates, it will only survive with winter protection.
+It can withstand temperatures as low as 10 degrees Fahrenheit, but in colder climates, it requires winter protection to survive.
 It works in partial shade to full sun.
-And it tolerates both clay and sandy soil.
+It tolerates both clay and sandy soils.

 The advantage of the pomegranate over other red flowering trees is that it bears flowers from early spring through fall.
 This makes it highly attractive to hummingbirds and to other wildlife that feast on the fruit with its bright red seeds.
 The pomegranate tree displays yellow-green leaves in fall.